CRISPR gene editing: Recent events

 A 2022 study has found that knowing more about CRISPR tomatoes had a strong effect on the participants' preference.
 "Almost half of the 32 participants from Germany who are scientists demonstrated constant choices, while the majority showed increased willingness to buy CRISPR tomatoes, mostly non-scientists."

 In May 2021, UC Berkeley announced their intent to auction non-fungible tokens of both the patent for CRISPR gene editing as well as cancer immunotherapy.
-However, the university would in this case retain ownership of the patents.
-85 % of funds gathered through the sale of the collection named The Fourth Pillar were to be used to finance research.
+However, the university would, in this case, retain ownership of the patents.
+85% of the funds gathered through the sale of the collection named The Fourth Pillar were to be used to finance research.
 It sold in June 2022 for 22 Ether, which was around at the time.

 In November 2023, the United Kingdom's Medicines and Healthcare products Regulatory Agency (MHRA) became the first in the world to approve the use of the first drug based on CRISPR gene editing, Casgevy, to treat sickle-cell anemia and beta thalassemia.
 Casgevy, or exagamglogene autotemcel, directly acts on the genes of the stem cells inside the patient's bones, having them produce healthy red blood cells.
 This treatment thus avoids the need for regular, costly blood transfusions.

-On 2 December 2023, the Kingdom of Bahrain's National Health Regulatory Authority (NHRA) became the second in the world to approve the use of Casgevy, to treat sickle-cell anemia and beta thalassemia.
+On 2 December 2023, the Kingdom of Bahrain's National Health Regulatory Authority (NHRA) became the second in the world to approve the use of Casgevy to treat sickle-cell anemia and beta thalassemia.

 In December 2023, the FDA approved the first gene therapy in the US to treat patients with Sickle Cell Disease (SCD).
 The FDA approved two milestone treatments, Casgevy and Lyfgenia, representing the first cell-based gene therapies for the treatment of SCD.

-On 16 February 2025, the Kingdom of Bahrain's announced the successful completion of treatment with Casgevy for the world's first sickle cell disease patient outside of the United States at the Royal Medical Services- Bahrain Oncology Center, located at King Hamad University Hospital (KHUH), and was congratulated by the World Health Organisation's Director General, Tedros Adhanom Ghebreyesus for the successful administration of the treatment.
+On 16 February 2025, the Kingdom of Bahrain's announced the successful completion of treatment with Casgevy for the world's first sickle cell disease patient outside of the United States at the Royal Medical Services-Bahrain Oncology Center, located at King Hamad University Hospital (KHUH), and was congratulated by the World Health Organisation's Director General, Tedros Adhanom Ghebreyesus for the successful administration of the treatment.